Priyanshu-pant707/Computer-Network/NOTES/Physical Media/intro.md

 ## Types of Physical Media :

-- physical media can be divided into main  categories.
+- physical media can be divided into two main  categories.

 1. `Guided Media (wired)`
  - data signals are guided along a physical path